June 19 - 23 (Full)

-Drying woodenware made from fresh wood is covered in the course, along with food-safe finishes.
+Drying woodenware made from fresh wood is covered in the course, along with a thorough discussion of food-safe, penetrating oil finishes.

 For a preview of the bowl carving techniques used in this course, go to Drew's bowl carving tutorial that originally appeared in “Woodwork Magazine.”
 Drew's latest work can be seen on his web site: DrewLangsner.com